 Why should I buy an electric fence rather than a standard fence?

 Electric fencing is cheaper and needs less maintenance and it is also an entirely different type of barrier.
-While a conventional fence is a physical barrier to an animal, an electric fence becomes a phychological barrier as the animal receives a shock and is becomes aware that that it is unpleasant to cme in contact with it.
+While a conventional fence is a physical barrier to an animal, an electric fence becomes a psychological barrier as the animal receives a shock and quickly learns that it is unpleasant to come into contact with the fence.

 Will an electric fence be okay for horses?